mls-m5/script-21-10/README.md

    // If the above statement is present this would not be needed implement func move -> apa

-   function somethingEntirelyDifferent {
+   // This is a function that is not associated to a interface func somethingEntirelyDifferent() {
       log.print("just some other behaviour")
    }
 }

+// Possible out of line way to define member variables func somethingEvenMoreDifferent(self Bepa) {
+   apa.y = 20;
+}

 // Fat pointer dynamic dispatching
-// References const by default func doStuff(Movable mut &m, int len) {
+// References const by default func doStuff(Movable mut &m, len int) {
    m.move(len, len)
 }